-- Income tax.
-This amount may be useful to investors because it represents the taxes that might be payable for the period and the change in deferred taxes during the period, and therefore could reduce cash flow available for use in our business. - Depreciation expense.
+• Income tax.
+This amount may be useful to investors because it represents the taxes that might be payable for the period and the change in deferred taxes during the period, and therefore could reduce cash flow available for use in our business.

+- Depreciation expense.
 Iteris excludes depreciation expense primarily because it is a non-cash expense.
 These amounts may be useful to investors because it generally represents the wear and tear on our property and equipment used in our operations. - Amortization.
 Iteris incurs amortization of intangible assets in connection with acquisitions.
 Iteris also incurs amortization related to capitalized software development costs.
 Iteris excludes these items because it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
-These amounts may be useful to investors because it represents the estimated attrition of our acquired customer base and the diminishing value of product rights. - Stock-based compensation.
+These amounts may be useful to investors because it represents the estimated attrition of our acquired customer base and the diminishing value of product rights. - Interest expense.
+Iteris excludes interest expense because it does not believe this item is reflective of ongoing business and operating results.
+This amount may be useful to investors for determining current cash flow.
+For the three and nine months ended December 31, 2022, interest expense includes amortization of the remaining capitalized deferred financing costs due to the termination of the Credit Agreement (see Note 11). - Stock-based compensation.
 These expenses consist primarily of expenses from employee and director equity based compensation plans.
 Iteris excludes stock-based compensation primarily because they are non-cash expenses and Iteris believes that it is useful to investors to understand the impact of stock-based compensation to its results of operations and current cash flow. - Restructuring charges.
 These expenses consist primarily of employee separation expenses, facility termination costs, and other expenses associated with Company restructuring activities.
 Iteris excludes these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
 These amounts may be useful to our investors in evaluating our core operating performance. - Project loss reserves.
 These expenses consist primarily of expenses incurred to complete a software development contract that will not be recoverable and largely related to previously incurred and capitalized costs for non-recurring engineering activity.
 Iteris excludes these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
+These amounts may be useful to our investors in evaluating our core operating performance. - Executive severance and transition costs.
+Iteris excludes executive severance and transition costs because it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
+These amounts may be useful to our investors in evaluating our core operating performance. - Acquisition earnout payments.
+These expenses are a result of the TrafficCast International, Inc. acquisition in December, 2020 and are the final earnout payments per the acquisition agreement.
+Iteris excluded these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
 These amounts may be useful to our investors in evaluating our core operating performance.